Michael-F-Ellis/TransLily/README.md

     The metronome voice is a percussion voice.
 You must use valid LilyPond percussion insrtument names in the 'pitches' line instead of pitch names.
-    The default patterns use 'wbl' (High Wood Block) and 'wbl' (Low Wood Block), but if you may specify other percussion instruments according to your preferences.
+    The default patterns use 'wbh' (High Wood Block) and 'wbl' (Low Wood Block), but if you may specify other percussion instruments according to your preferences.